-- a) The maximum pitch size is 60 metres by 43 metres, plus 5 metres for each in-goal area. - b) The referee and coaches may agree to reduce the pitch sizes provided that they agree it is safe to do so. - c) Adjacent pitches should be no closer than 5 metres. - d) Provision should be made to indicate the position of the place 15 metres from each goal line, serving a similar purpose to the 22 metre line in the World Rugby Laws of the Game.
+- The maximum pitch size is 90 metres by 60 metres, plus 5 metres for each a) in-goal area, representing a full size pitch. - The referee and coaches may agree to reduce the pitch sizes provided that they b) agree it is safe to do so. - Adjacent pitches should be no closer than 5 metres. c)